Ajinkya24171/OOPD_Assignment_2/README.md

 make release
 ```

-This will create an executable named `Second_release`.
+This will create an executable named `third_release`.

 To clean up the build files: